storageos/storageos.github.io/_docs/manage/node.md

 vol-test-2gb-lon103   46.101.51.16        Healthy 2 days      false               M: 1, R: 1          77.43GiB            5.61%               0.7 (00ab7b3 rev)
 ```

-From the output of the command we observe that we have a 3 node StorageOS cluster and the following information:
+The output shows a three node StorageOS cluster with three nodes named vol-test-2gb-lon101, vol-test-2gb-lon102 and vol-test-2gb-lon103.
-- IP addresses of the controller nodes
-- The health of the cluster and uptime
-- Whether the node is a scheduler node or not
+For each of the nodes, details about their status is shown.
+Among other information, `SCHEDULER` shows if a node is a scheduler node or not.
+A scheduler node is responsible for the placement of volumes, performing health checks and providing high availability to nodes.
-- Number of master copies of volumes or replicas
+The Number of master copies of volumes or replicas is shown under `VOLUMES`.
-- Total capacity in node
-- Percentage of capacity that is in use
-- The version of StorageOS installed

 ## Inspect a node:

-For a more detailed overview of a node's status you can inspect it,
-for example, let's inspect node 3
+To view detailed information such as state, port configuration, pool membership, health, version and capacity in JSON format, inspect the node:

 ```
-storageos node inspect vol-test-2gb-lon103
+$ storageos node inspect vol-test-2gb-lon103
 [
     {
         "id": "2b59bf5b-53c7-89dd-35c3-0439af6870e0",